skaldlabs/skald/SELF_HOSTED_DEPLOYMENT.md

 ## Prerequisites

 1. A Linux server with Docker and Docker Compose installed
-2. Two domain names (or subdomains) pointing to your server:
+2. Two domain names (or subdomains) pointing to your server's IP address:
    - One for the API (e.g., `api.yourdomain.com`)
    - One for the UI (e.g., `app.yourdomain.com`)
 3. Ports 80 and 443 open on your server
-4. Node.js and pnpm installed (for building the frontend)

 ## DNS Configuration